jeroenpelgrims/vue-use-query-param/README.md

 - `DateParam`: for dates
 - `ArrayParam`: for arrays of the above types
   NOTE: Nested arrays are currently only possible using `ObjectParam`. e.g.: `ObjectParam<number[][]>()`;

+For some examples on how to use these, check out [these examples](https://stackblitz.com/~/github.com/jeroenpelgrims/vue-use-query-param-example).

 ## Extra options